-RFC5011 probes.
+File with trust anchor for one zone, which is tracked with RFC5011 probes.
 The probes are several times per month, thus the machine must be online frequently.
 The initial file can be one with contents as described in trust-anchor-file.
-The file is written to when the anchor is updated, so the unbound user trust-anchor: <"Resource Record"> A DS or DNSKEY RR for a key to use for validation.
-Multiple entries can be given to specify multiple trusted keys, in trusted-keys-file: <filename> File with trusted keys for validation.
-Specify more than one file with entries, several one file per entry.
-Like trust-anchor-file but has a different file format. is BIND-9 style format, the trusted-keys { name flag proto algo "key"; }; clauses are read.
-It is possible to use wildcards with this statement, the wildcard is expanded on start and on reload.
+The file written to when the anchor is updated, so the unbound is user must have write permission. trust-anchor: <"Resource Record"> A DS or DNSKEY RR for a key to use for validation.
+Multiple entries can be given to specify multiple trusted keys, in addition to the trust-anchor-files.
+The resource record is entered in the same format as 'dig' or 'drill' prints them, the same format as in the zone file.
+Has to be on a single line, with ..... around it.
+A TTL can be specified for ease of cut and paste, but is ignored.
+A class can be specified, but class IN is default. trusted-keys-file: <filename> File with trusted keys for validation.
+Specify more than one file with several entries, one file per entry.
+Like trust-anchor-file but has a different file format.
+Format is BIND-9 style format, the trusted-keys { name flag proto algo "key"; }; clauses are read.
+It is possible to use wildcards with this statement, the wildcard is expanded on start and on reload. dlv-anchor-file: <filename> This option was used during early days DNSSEC deployment when no parent-side DS record registrations were easily available.
+Nowadays, it is best to have DS records registered with the par-(many top level zones are signed).
+File with ent zone